jbprek/KubeWorks/CKAD/dgkanatsios/CKAD-exercises1.22/g.exam-compound.md

 # E2 Canary deployment
-In namespace s5
-This the backbone of Canary deployments

-1. Create a deployment nginx-114 with nginx version 1.14 label deployment and pods labeled with 'service=webserver' and 2 replicas
-2. Create a service exposing the above deploy named nginx-svc
+In namespace neptune there is a service running exposing deployment nginx-114, called nginx-svc
-3. Create a deployment nginx-119 with nginx version 1.19 label deployment and pods labeled with 'service=webserver' and 1 replica
-4. Observe service and endpoints that are picking up

-9. Delete namespace to cleanup
+1. Create a canary deployment updating the image to nginx:1.18
+2. Test then canary deployment
+3. Once you're confident that the canary instance is running properly
+    1. Scale Up the canary deployment to 3 instances
+    2. Scale down the original deployment to 0

 <details><summary>show</summary>
 <p>